Mim Senior High School

 Mim Senior High School popularly known as Misec is a secondary educational institution in Ghana and operates as a co-educational, non-denominational, day and boarding located in Mim in the Asunafo North Municipal District in the Ahafo Region of Ghana.
 Its motto is 'Let Your Light Shine'.

 The school runs courses in Business, Science, general arts, general agric, Home Economics and visual arts, leading to the award of a West African Senior School Certificate (WASSCE).

+History

+The school was established in 1969 at Mim on the Sunyani road, in the Ahafo Region of Ghana.
+It started with a population of 70 students as a mixed school.